 The sequence then is: The energy from the cloud charge centre is dumped into the established conductive channel until electron migration within the cloud cannot keep up with discharge.
 Then all the existing step leader branches that have not been “completed” discharge back through their respective paths towards the completed path to earth.
 This is seen as a large earth stroke and many smaller branches discharging back to the main stroke.
 The smaller branches seem to be reaching for earth but have already been suspended incomplete for some time.
 The energy of their back discharge illumines near the main stroke, and the illumination continues outward until the entire branch is discharged.
 There can be several additional strokes as the electrons in the cloud centre migrate towards the discharge path.
 The first stoke is usually twice (or more) the current of the following additional strokes.
 This is because the first stroke is also discharging the incomplete step leaders (and other unknown factors).

-There are a number of theories regarding multiple strikes.
+There are several theories regarding multiple strikes.
 Two are presented below:

-- The inability of the cloud to continuously discharge at a high current rate due to limited electron mobility inside the cloud.
-Electron flow towards the charge center cannot keep up with the demand for necessary potential to continue the strike.
+– The inability of the cloud to continuously discharge at a high current rate due to limited electron mobility inside the cloud.
+Electron flow towards the charge centre cannot keep up with the demand for the necessary potential to continue the strike.